 Let's look at the most interesting statistics of online banks for 2022.

-Nearly 65 percent of US citizens use digital banking services in 2022 (Statista)
+Nearly 65 percent of US citizens use online banking services in 2022 (Statista)

 The number of consumers in the US who use digital banking increased from 196.8 million in 2021 to 203 million in 2022.
 (Statista)